SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Chakra: 30
 Speed: 14
-Seal Speed: 16
+Seal Speed: 17
-Gallons Requirement: 30 \> 50
+Gallons Requirement: 10 \> 25

 Tags: Utility, Environmental

+Effects:
-Effects: This Technique adds (G/5) Gallons of Water onto the Background every 2 IC, for a Duration of 30 ICs.
-It's certainly possible to have multiple instances of this jutsu running simultaneously, from multiple people, or the same person.
+This Technique adds (G/5) Gallons of Water onto the Background every 5 IC, for a Duration of 50 ICs.

 ## **Suiton A-rank**